cr0ybot/term-query/readme.txt

 } );
 ```

-= How do I display custom term meta values? =
+= How do I display custom term meta values such as images? =

 Just like displaying term values, you can use the `term-query/term-meta` block binding with the key of the meta value you want to display as an argument.
 This binding comes with an additional `transform` argument that allows you to transform an ID value meant to indicate an attachment into a URL or image alt text.
 For instance, to display an image stored as an ID in the term meta field `thumbnail_id`, you can use the following JavaScript code: